MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 }
 ```

-......More steps in between......

-To support a new puzzle:
+......More steps in between, but tldr to support a new puzzle:
 - make the tile "Element" classes for that puzzle (`NonPlaceableElements` and `PlaceableElements`)
 - These files will go in the `elements` folder of their specified game `src/main/java.edu/rpi/legup/puzzle/gamename(eg: Nurikabe)`
 - Base these classes off of the ones from Nurikabe and Tree Tent if you need help